Cross-correlating galaxies and cosmic dispersion measures: Constraints on the gas-to-halo mass relation from 2MASS galaxies and 133 localized fast radio bursts: Model

 Note that the contributions outside from $11 < \log M_{500}/(h^{-1}M_\odot)<14.5$ minimally affect our halo-model computation at $R\lesssim 0.1 h^{-1}\mathrm{Mpc}$, which is the main focus in this paper.
 Figure~\ref{fig:halo_model_info} shows the derivatives of the one-halo term (Eq.~\ref{eq:pk_1h}) to the halo mass $M$ at three different scales of $k=1, 10$ and $100\, h\mathrm{Mpc}^{-1}$.
 At each fourier mode $k$, we compute the derivative as

 which is useful to see an effective halo mass in our halo-model predictions.
 The figure highlights that the cross power spectrum of $P_\mathrm{gd}$ contains the information of cluster-scale halos at $k \sim 1\, \mathrm{Mpc}^{-1}$, while smaller-scale information of $P_\mathrm{gd}$ can give valuable insights into less massive objects with $M\sim10^{12-13}\, M_\odot$.
+Since Fourier modes at wavenumber $k$ predominantly contribute to the correlation function at real-space scales $R \sim 1/k$ (see Eq.~\ref{eq:model_2pcf}), these features directly map onto the signal at the corresponding radii in the cross-correlation function.
 The two-halo terms are also found to be subdominant at $R<1\, h^{-1}\mathrm{Mpc}$ in our analysis setup.